 In what states do I collect sales tax in my Shopify store?

 As your business grows, you will need to start registering, collecting, and remitting sales tax in more states.
 If you have a “physical presence” (employees, warehouses, etc.) in any state, you will need to register, collect, and remit for sales in those states.
-Then, as your sales in any state approaches $100K or 200 transactions, you will want to check for that state’s economic nexus laws (view economic nexus laws by state here).
+Then, as your sales in any state approach $100K or 200 transactions, you will want to check for that state’s economic nexus laws (view economic nexus laws by state here).

-For more help on where you should collect sales tax, watch our YouTube video “Ecommerce sales tax | When do sellers need to collect?”.
+For more help on where you should collect sales tax, watch our YouTube video “eCommerce sales tax | When do sellers need to collect?”.

-How to Setup to Collect Sales Tax in Shopify
+How to Set Up to Collect Sales Tax in Shopify

 Setting up your Shopify store to accurately collect sales tax can be more complicated than anticipated.
 But here are the basic steps we suggest you go through: